History of Spain (1808–1874): Spain's first national assembly (1810–1814)

 The Cortes of Cádiz was the first national assembly to claim sovereignty in Spain and the Spanish Empire.
 It represented the abolition of the old kingdoms and the recognition of overseas components of the Spanish Empire for representation.
 The opening session was held on 24 September 1810.

-By the beginning of 1810, the Spanish forces under Central Junta's command, the independent government, had suffered serious military defeat at the Battle of Ocaña.
-The French forces took control of southern Spain, and forced the Spanish government to retreat to Cádiz and remained under siege by the French from 5 February 1810 to 24 August 1812 but was never captured (See the Siege of Cádiz).
-The "Central Junta" dissolved itself on 29 January 1810, and set up a five-person Regency.
-The five regents convened the meeting of the Cortes of Cádiz, operating as a government in exile.
+In November 1809, the army of the Central Junta was routed at the Battle of Ocaña.
+French forces took control of southern Spain and the Junta retreated to Cádiz.
+Cádiz was besieged by the French from 5 February 1810 to 24 August 1812 but never captured.
+The Central Junta dissolved itself on 29 January 1810, and set up a five-person Regency.
+The five regents then convened the meeting of the "Cortes of Cádiz", operating as a government in exile.

-The Cortes Generales ("General Courts") refuge in Cádiz during the Peninsular War.
-The cortes opened their sessions in September 1810 on the Isle of Leon.
-They consisted of 97 deputies, 47 of whom were alternates from Cadiz residents.
-The cortes were representatives of the provinces but were unable to hold elections, either in Spain or Americas.
-The assembly thus try a territorial representation who approved a decree expressing represent the Spanish nation in which lay the national sovereignty over Spain and Americas.
+The delegates to the Cortes were to be representatives of the provinces and colonies, but the Regency was unable to hold elections in much of Spain or the Americas.
+The Regency therefore tried to establish interim territorial representation in the assembly, which approved a decree that it represented the Spanish nation, with sovereignty over Spain and Americas.

+The Cortes opened its session in September 1810 on the Isle of Leon.
+The Cortes consisted of 97 deputies, of whom 47 were Cadiz residents serving as alternates.

 The Spanish Constitution of 1812 was established on 19 March 1812 by the Cortes of Cádiz.
-It abolished the Inquisition and Absolute monarchy in Spain and Americas, and established the principles of universal male suffrage, national sovereignty, constitutional monarchy and freedom of the press, and supported land reform and free enterprise.
+It abolished the Inquisition and absolute monarchy, and established the principles of universal male suffrage, national sovereignty, constitutional monarchy, and freedom of the press, and supported land reform and free enterprise.